PIWEEK/eve2/README.md

 1- Clone the repo

-2- Execute ./runDocker.sh
+2- Execute `./dev build` to build the docker image

-3- The directory src is mapped to the doker containter /myApp directory, so you can change on local filesystem, and the changes are availabe inside docker

-4- On the docker shell, execute cd /myApp

-5- On the docker shell, execute ./start.sh
+3- Execute `./dev enter` to run the development environment into an attached tmux session

-6- You can access the server on http://localhost:8100 .
+4- You can access the server on http://localhost:8100 .
 The changes are auto reloaded :)

-7- Profit!
+The directory `src` is mapped inside the doker containter to `/home/user/app` directory, so you can change anything on your local filesystem, and the changes will be inmediately availabe inside the docker container